Kalirad/EcoGT/README.md

 # Ecological Graph Theory (EcoGT)

+> [!NOTE]
+> The methodology presented here are described in _Ecological graph theory: simulating competition
+> and coexistence on graphs_ by Ata Kalirad and Ralf J. Sommer, accepted for publication in **Methods in Ecology and Evolution**.
+The
+> citation and link will be added upon publication.

 Understanding the mechanisms behind the coexistence of multiple species in an ecological community -- instead of competitive exclusion -- remains a central research program in ecology.
 The competitive Lotka–Volterra (LV) equations remains the most widely used and analyzed approach to explore the